lizhaak/java_pinterest/README.md

 Create a Pinterest application using the Java language.
 Currently using Eclipse to code in.

+Using Spring to have a user interface website.

 To Do List:
 1. Need to figure out how to use Spring to create the front-end user experience